-The nature of hunting areas varies from northern alpine landscapes to coniferous forest types in the south.
+The types of nature in the hunting areas vary from northern alpine landscapes to coniferous forest types in the south.
 The most common game species are black grouse (Tetrao tetrix), capercaillie (Tetrao urogallus), hazel grouse (Tetrastes bonasia), willow grouse (Lagopus lagopus) and mountain hare (Lepus timidus).

-Most of the hunting areas are in multiple-use forests, and commercial forest management activities might take place in the area also within the hunting season.
-Some parts of the hunting areas can obtain specific hunting restrictions due to their protected area status.
+Most of the hunting areas are in multiple-use forests, and commercial forestry management activities might take place in the area also during the hunting season.
+Some parts of the hunting areas may have specific hunting restrictions due to their protected area status.

 Metsähallitus manages the natural resources responsibly and ensures that hunting is conducted according to good practices and on a sustainable basis.
-By selling hunting permits Metsähallitus is aiming to guarantee that everyone has an equal access to and can experience hunting in state-owned areas now and in the future.
-The proceeds from hunting permit sales are used for the benefit of game populations and their habitats, such as restoration of peatlands for species such as willow grouse and bean goose (Anser fabalis).
+By selling hunting permits Metsähallitus aims to guarantee that everyone can experience hunting in state-owned areas and has equal access to them now and in the future.
+The proceeds from hunting permit sales are used for the benefit of game populations and their habitats, such as in the restoration of peatlands for species such as willow grouse and bean goose (Anser fabalis).

 Roads constructed by Metsähallitus can be used by vehicles, but driving cross-country is prohibited without a special off-road traffic licence.
 It is for the driver to recognise the difference between a built road and a cross-country track.